Merlin (miniseries): Plot

 Merlin, an elderly man telling his life story, describes a Britain faced with invasions and tyrant kings increasingly cruel to the people.
-Fairy Queen Mab seeks to reclaim her power by drawing people back to worship the "Old Ways."
+King Constant, the first Christian King of England, is executed by Vortigern, who immediately takes the crown and proclaims himself king.
+Fey goddess, Queen Mab, seeks to reclaim her power by drawing people back to worship The Old Ways.
 To do so, she creates a wizard named Merlin, whom she intends to champion her crusade.
-Merlin's mother dies giving birth to him, and he is raised by his guardian, Ambrosia.
+Merlin's mother dies giving birth to him, and he is raised by his aunt, Ambrosia, who left the Old Ways and has since converted to Christianity.

-Years later, a teenage Merlin recounts to Ambrosia how he rescued a nobleman's daughter, Nimue, from drowning by magically growing a branch.
-Ambrosia tells him of his past, and he is sent to Mab to begin training with Frik, Mab's gnome servant; however, Merlin has little interest in helping Mab's crusade to restore the Old Ways, angering her.
-Merlin discovers from the Lady of the Lake, Mab's sister, that Mab let his birth mother die and that Ambrosia is ill.
+Now a teenager, Merlin recounts to Ambrosia how he rescued a nobleman's daughter, Nimue, from drowning by magically growing a branch.
+Ambrosia tells him of his past, and he is sent to Mab to begin training with Frik, Mab's gnome servant.
+Despite great aptitude, however, Merlin has little interest in helping Mab's crusade to restore the Old Ways, infuriating her.
+Merlin discovers from the Lady of the Lake, Mab's sister, that Mab let his birth mother die and that Ambrosia is terminally ill.
 Mab reaches Ambrosia's home before Merlin, but when Ambrosia refuses to convince Merlin to return to Mab, Mab lashes out, mortally injuring Ambrosia.
-Merlin tries to attack Mab but can't defeat her; she coldly dismisses the deaths of his mother and Ambrosia as "casualties of war" and vows that Merlin will help her.
+Enraged, Merlin tries to attack Mab but can't defeat her.
+She coldly dismisses the deaths of his mother and Ambrosia as "casualties of war" and vows that Merlin will help her.
 Merlin makes a blood oath to use his powers only to defeat Mab.